Latish705/MedicX/README.md

 # MedinosXAdvitiya-25 Coding Knights

-Welcome to the **MedinosXAdvitiya-25 Coding Knights** repository!
-This project leverages cutting-edge technologies in AI, machine learning, and web development to deliver a healthcare-focused application that enhances accessibility and reliability for users.
+Welcome to the MedinosXAdvitiya-25 Coding Knights repository.
+This project leverages AI, machine learning, and modern web development to build a healthcare-focused application.

 ---